Create New Pages

 • Page title: This is the title of the page that shows in the left navigation to learners if you choose to show it to them.

-• If you do not want to show the page on the left navigation, you can copy the URL so you can share it from another website or in an email.
+• URL: If you do not show the page on the left navigation, you can copy the URL so you can share it from another website or in an email.
 If you do not show the page on the left navigation, the only way learners can get to it is directly using the URL.

 2. Design: This tab is where you can add new components to the page that is selected.